Wednesday, November 27, 2019

 And this Lego minifigure keychain of Hermione Granger from the Harry Potter franchise was found at a thrift store for a fantastic price.

 The Yoda minifigure keychain pictured above actually came from the Lego Store connected to the Legoland Discovery Center attraction at Plymouth Meeting Mall in Pennsylvania.
-I purchased the Discovery Center souvenir keychain shown below as well.
+I also purchased the Discovery Center souvenir keychain shown below there as well.

 When I found this keychain, I knew right away that it was a hobbit character, despite the missing tag.
 Lego hobbit minifigures have shorter legs than full sized minifigures.
 However, I wasn't entirely sure which hobbit this was.
 I was kind of hoping it was Sam.
 But when I looked this keychain up online, it turned out to be Bilbo.
 It's still an interesting figure though.